yashwanthgowda666/Expense-Tracker/README.md

 ✔ View All Expenses

-Displays all stored expenses in a clean tabular format.
+Shows all saved expenses in a clean table format.

-✔ Delete Expense

-Delete any expense using its unique ID.

 ✔ Update Expense

-Modify existing records:
+Update:

 Title